Open-Science-Community-Saudi-Arabia/sFDA-Carpentries-Workshop/index.md

 permalink: index.html  # Is the only page that don't follow the partner /:path/index.html
 ---

-**The workshop is organised by [The workshop is organised by the Open Science Community Saudi Arabia](https://osc-ksa.com/ar-index.html) using materials from intro to [R and RStudio for Genomics](https://datacarpentry.org/genomics-r-intro/) and [Introduction to Open Data Science with R](https://carpentries-incubator.github.io/open-science-with-r/).

-It used be delivered by instructors and facilitators from the Carpentries in MENA.**
+The workshop is organised by [The workshop is organised by the Open Science Community Saudi Arabia](https://osc-ksa.com/ar-index.html) using materials from intro to [R and RStudio for Genomics](https://datacarpentry.org/genomics-r-intro/) and [Introduction to Open Data Science with R](https://carpentries-incubator.github.io/open-science-with-r/) to sFDA staff.
+It used be delivered by the following instructors and helpers: Dr. Monah Abou Alezz, Annajiat Alim Rasel, Mona Alsharif and Abdulrahman Dallak​​​​​​​.

-**Welcome to R!**
+The slides associated with the workshop can be accessed here:

+> Monah Abou Alezz, Batool Almarzouq, Annajiat Alim Rasel, Abdulrahman Dallak, & Mona Alsharif.
+(2022, November 2).
+Intro to R and Open Science Practices for Biologists (Arabic).
+Zenodo. https://doi.org/10.5281/zenodo.7274156

+## Welcome to R!
 Working with a programming language (especially if it’s your first time) often feels intimidating, but the rewards outweigh any frustrations.
 An important secret of coding is that even experienced programmers find it